 Before we go any further, watch this TED talk titled “When money isn’t real: the $10,000 experiment” by Adam Carroll.

-I’m convinced that the best way to teach kids about money is to start introducing it to them young.
+I’m convinced that the best way to teach kids about money is to start introducing it to kids when they’re young.
 Let them pay for things at the grocery store.
 Talk to them about why you make buying decisions.
-Explain where money comes from.
+Explain where the money comes from.

 Giving Your Child an Income

 Perhaps the best way to teach kids about money is to give them an opportunity to manage it themselves.
 Of course, you don’t have to hand over your checkbook and budget and tell them to pay the bills.
 Rather, give them opportunities to manage their own money.
 To manage their own money, however, your child needs a source of money or an income.
 There are several ways to go about this.